-It’s actually, really happening.
-AMD and Nvidia are super competitive again, and the launch of this Radeon RX 5700 and the AMD RX 5700 XT are proof of that.
+It has become increasingly rare, but AMD and Nvidia are genuinely competitive again, and the launch of this Radeon RX 5700 and the AMD RX 5700 XT are proof of that.
 The red team has reacted strongly to Nvidia’s RTX Super card spoilers, which is great news for us PC gamers because it’s tangibly forcing the cost of GPUs down.
-Sure, it’s just baby steps right now, but graphics card pricing is now even changing before a new GPU has been launched.
-No one likes an ‘I told you so,’ but I told you so.
+Sure, it’s just baby steps right now, but graphics card pricing is now even changing before a new GPU has launched.
+Now, I know no one really likes an ‘I told you so,’ but I did…

 Both the AMD Navi-based GPUs have had major price drops in the face of Nvidia’s Super launch pre-empting the RX 5700-series July 7 release date.
 And the drop down to $399 for the XT card, which was almost the original price for this straight RX 5700 card, now means that the top Navi offering has almost completely taken down the RTX 2060 Super, and is giving the RTX 2070 Super some serious food for thought too.